matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 many private keys.
 A device that is trying to store too many private keys may discard keys starting with the oldest.

-A homeserver should ratelimit the number of one-time keys that a given user or remote server can claim.
+A homeserver should rate-limit the number of one-time keys that a given user or remote server can claim.
 A homeserver should discard the public part of a one time key once it has given that key to another user.